 - Difficulty swallowing

 - Vision problems

 - Broken bones

-If you are experiencing any of the above symptoms or symptoms not listed after contact with an electrical current, it is imperative that you receive immediate medical attention.
+If you experience any of the above symptoms after contact with an electrical current, it is imperative that you receive immediate medical attention.

-Faulty wiring, improper connections and defective products that cause electrical shock can lead to severe injuries and in the worst cases, loss of life.
-Those who survive electrocution may suffer life-long injuries that affect their ability to work, complete daily tasks and enjoy life.
+Faulty wiring, improper connections, and defective products that cause electrical shock can lead to severe injuries and in the worst cases, death.
+Those who survive electrocution may suffer lifelong injuries that affect their ability to work, complete daily tasks, and enjoy life.
 Electrocution injuries may also require expensive treatment that puts financial stress on victims and their families.
-An experienced electrocution attorney can assess a victim’s case and identify if they are entitled to compensation for their lost wages, medical costs and pain and suffering.
-The attorney will determine who is liable for your injuries, guide you through the legal process and ensure that you are receiving the medical care needed to treat your injuries.
+An experienced electrocution attorney can assess a victim’s case and identify if they are entitled to compensation for their lost wages, medical costs, and pain and suffering.
+The attorney will determine who is liable for your injuries, guide you through the legal process, and ensure that you are receiving the medical care needed to treat your injuries.

 Eglet Adams Electrocution Injury Lawyers

-If you or a loved one have suffered from an electrocution injury due to another’s negligence, it’s time to reach out to a personal injury lawyer who has handled electrocution injury cases in the past.
-The lawyers at Eglet Adams have been helping injured clients obtain the compensation they deserve for over 20 years and are equipped to handle complex litigation.
-The Law Firm of Eglet Adams possesses all the resources necessary to take a case all the way to trial, when other attorneys might encourage you to accept a settlement or may not realize the full value of a case.
+If you or a loved one have suffered an electrocution injury due to someone else’s negligence, it’s time to reach out to a personal injury lawyer with experience handling electrocution injury cases.
+The lawyers at Eglet Adams have been helping injured clients obtain the compensation they deserve for more than 20 years and are equipped to handle complex litigation.
+The Law Firm of Eglet Adams possesses all the resources necessary to take a case all the way to trial, whereas other attorneys might encourage you to accept a settlement or may not realize the full value of your case.
 We are always completely honest with clients when assessing a case and set reasonable expectations.